How do I grow peonies?

 In late winter, feed herbaceous peonies with a well-balanced fertiliser and remove surrounding weeds.
 Apply fertiliser again in summer after peonies have finished flowering and you have deadheaded.
 For tree peonies, feed in winter and late spring with a fertiliser low in nitrogen but high in phosphorus and potassium.
 This will help encourage strong root growth and flowering.

-Peonies don’t like to be disturbed, so choose your location carefully.
+While it is possible to transplant peonies, generally speaking they don’t like to be disturbed, so choose your location carefully.
 Prepare the soil by incorporating well-rotted compost and manure (and dolomite lime, if needed) a week prior to planting.

 • Herbaceous peonies are sold as bare root rhizomes with a few buds or ‘eyes’ and are best planted in autumn.
 Dig a shallow hole no more than 5cm deep and firm the base of the hole.
 Position rhizomes with buds facing upward, backfill and lightly firm soil, then water thoroughly.
 Plant at least 60cm apart – they like a little space between plants.